compufox/trivial-gamekit-timeline/README.md

 TARGET is the target value that the SLOT of OBJECT should be by FRAME

-PROCESS-FN is the function that returns the new value to be set in SLOT of OBJECT, defaults to gamekit:lerp
+PROCESS-FN is the function that returns the new value to be set in SLOT of OBJECT, defaults to gamekit:lerp.

+PROCESS-FN should accept 3 parameters: original value, target value, percentage between. it should return the current value between the two points

 ---